-• Overall organization direction
+• Overall organizational direction

 • Strategic planning and implementation